Snow Canyon State Park: Description

 Snow Canyon State Park contains several sandstone canyons cut in the Red Mountains.
 On the north end of the park, West Canyon and Snow Canyon follow a parallel southward path and converge in the middle of the park.
 The park then continues south-by-southeastward as a single, larger canyon, that opens near the park's southern entrance out onto the Santa Clara bench near Ivins, Utah.

 A paved two-lane road (formerly SR-300) enters the park from Ivins on the south, winds up the canyon, then climbs the eastern edge to the bench above Snow Canyon.
 There the road joins State Route 18.
 The park boundaries extend northeastward across State Route 18 to encompass two cinder cones along the western edge of Diamond Valley.

 The highest point in the park, according to a U.S. Geological Survey topographical map, is a 5024 ft peak west of the southern cinder cone, above the eastern edge of the east fork of Snow Canyon.

 Park Facilities

 Snow Canyon State Park is used for activities such as hiking, mountain biking, and horseback riding, and is open year-round.
 It contains 17 multi-use campsites and 14 sites for RVs.
-The day-use fee is $10 for Utah residents.
-Hikers and bikers may obtain annual passes for $100.
 The Johnson Canyon trail, which leads to a large arch, may be accessed without payment of fees, but is closed to hikers most of the year for wildlife and habitat protection.
 The Johnson Canyon trail is usually open from October to March.